Why Is Property Law Important?

 According to the Property Condition Disclosure Act (PCDA), the seller must disclose the property condition to the buyer.
 Otherwise, the seller will be subject to a $500.00 penalty to be paid to the buyer at closing.
 Although the PCDA requires that it is important to complete a standard disclosure statement and give it to the buyer prior to signing the final purchase contract for the home or the property, most New York home sellers opt to not complete the statement and just pay the penalty instead.

 Even if the seller opts to pay the $500.00 penalty, it does not mean that they will not be held liable to the buyer for not disclosing the defects beforehand.
-If the buyer suffers a loss because of the non-disclosure, they may be able to hold the seller responsible.
+The PCDA does not require sellers to investigate or disclose unknown defects, but if a seller fraudulently misrepresents the condition of the property, a buyer may pursue legal action.
+Buyers who suffer losses due to intentional non-disclosure, fraud, or misrepresentation may have grounds to hold the seller responsible.

 Before signing the contract, it is important to speak with an experienced real estate lawyer to help ensure mistakes can be avoided.
 Whether you are a seller or a buyer, a real estate attorney may be able to help you make the most out of your transaction.